Louis Dufour Sr.

 Louis Dufour Sr. (1873 – 12 April 1944) was a Swiss ice hockey player.
 He competed in the men's tournament at the 1920 Summer Olympics, along with his son Louis Dufour Jr. Dufour was also a co-founder of the Swiss Ice Hockey Association.

+Considered one of the fathers of sports in Switzerland, he is credited with playing a major role in introducing ice hockey and tennis to the country.
+In addition to founding the Swiss Ice Hockey Association, he also organized some of the earliest international tournaments and the first Ice Hockey European Championships in 1910.